 How do you do this?

-On many of these platforms employees can install from their computers or simply enter the web pages where the schedule or other activities are in an easy and concrete way to record their working hours, absences, full activities and so on.
+Employees can install clock in and out system on their computers or simply enter the web pages where the schedule or other activities are in an easy and concrete way to record their working hours, absences, full activities, and so on.
 Making the boss or the person in charge can give a continuous supervision and also be in a clear and constant communication of the fulfilment of each part.

 Many companies today reduce rental or space costs by having their employees outside the office.
 A way that has been in trend in recent years and has proven to be an advantage for remote work to be much more popular in several places in the world.